tacofoundation/tacofoundation.github.io/docs/specification.md

 ![TACO Architecture](/image/datamodel.png)

 *Figure 2: TACO Core Data Model.
-A SAMPLE is the minimal unit, classified as FILE (pointing to data files) or FOLDER (pointing to TORTILLAs).
-TORTILLA is a collection of SAMPLEs with uniform metadata schema.
+A SAMPLE is the minimal unit, classified as a FILE (pointing to data files) or a FOLDER (pointing to TORTILLAs).
+TORTILLA is a collection of SAMPLEs with a uniform metadata schema.
 TACO extends TORTILLA by adding dataset-level COLLECTION metadata.*

 ### 5.4 Hierarchical Organization